-Knoxville Opioid Addiction Treatment
+Opioid Addiction Treatment in Knoxville

-Opioid Rehab in Tennessee
+Opioid Rehab Center in Tennessee

 In the United States, the opioid crisis has wreaked havoc in the lives of millions of individuals and families.
 In 2017, the U.S. Department of Health and Human Services (HHS) officially declared the ongoing opioid crisis a public health emergency.
 According to HHS reports, approximately 10.3 million people in the U.S. abused prescription opioids and about 2 million likely had an opioid use disorder or addiction in 2018.

 At Tennessee Wellness Center, our family of Knoxville drug abuse and addiction treatment specialists understands what you are going through because many of us have been in your shoes before.
 We offer a range of clinically-proven, evidence-based opioid addiction treatments in Knoxville at our welcoming, stigma-free facility.
 Our team is dedicated to helping you on the path to recovery, focusing on creating a united front with your family and loved ones and providing you with the critical tools you need to achieve long-term sobriety.

 If you would like to learn more about our opioid addiction programs and treatments, please call us at (865) 205-2770 or contact us online today.